SuperOfficeDocs/superoffice-docs/docs/automation/crmscript/projects/project-lifecycle.md

 ---
-title: crmscript_project_lifecycle
+uid: crmscript_project_lifecycle
-description: Projects from start to end
+title: Projects from start to end
 author:
 so.date:
 keywords: